rm53961/Project-1/README.md

 # Project-1
-This is what you red
+This is what you read